stevefielding/tensorflow-anpr/README.md

 Automatic Number (License) Plate Recognition
 ============================================
 Detect vehicle license plates in videos and images using the tensorflow/object_detection API.
-Train object detection models for license plate detection using TFOD API, and either a single detection stage or a double detection stage.
+Train object detection models for license plate detection using TFOD API, with either a single detection stage or a double detection stage.
 The single stage detector, detects plates and plate characters in a single inference stage.
-The double stage detector detects plates in the first inference stage, crops the detected plate from the image, passes the cropped plate image to the second inference stage, and detects plate characters.
-All performed using a single detection model.
+The double stage detector detects plates in the first inference stage, crops the detected plate from the image, passes the cropped plate image to the second inference stage, which detects plate characters.
-The double stage detector uses a single model that has been trained to detect plates in full images containing cars/plates, and trained to detect plate text in images containing tightly cropped plate images.
+The double stage detector uses a single detection model that has been trained to detect plates in full images containing cars/plates, and trained to detect plate text in images containing tightly cropped plate images.

 ##### mturk.html: